-Miss America coming from Mississippi has a chance to represent all of America, but a Black person from neither Mississippi or New York will ever represent America.
-So that white people coming into the Movement cannot relate to the Black experience, cannot relate to the word "black", cannot relate to the "Nitty Gritty", cannot relate to the experience that brought such a word into being, cannot relate to chitterlings, hog's head cheese, pig feet, ham hocks, and cannot relate to slavery, because these things are not a part of their experience.
+Miss America coming from Mississippi has a chance to represent all of America, but a Black person from neither Mississippi nor New York will ever represent America.
+So that white people coming into the Movement cannot relate to the "Nitty Gritty", cannot relate to the experience that brought such a word into being, cannot relate to chitterlings, hog's head cheese, pig feet, ham hocks, and cannot relate to slavery, because these things are not a part of their experience.
 They also cannot relate to the Black religious experience, nor to the Black church unless, of course, this church has taken on white manifestations.

 Negroes in this country have never been allowed to organize themselves because of white interference.
 As a result of this, the stereotype has been reinforced that Blacks cannot organize themselves.
 The white psychology that Blacks have to be watched, also reinforces this stereotype.
 Blacks, in fact, feel intimidated by the presence of whites, because of their knowledge of the power that whites have over their lives.
 One white person can come into a meeting of Black people and change the complexion of that meeting, whereas one Black person would not change the complexion of that meeting unless he was an obvious Uncle Tom.
 People would immediately start talking about "brotherhood", "love", etc.; race would not be discussed.

 If people must express themselves freely, there has to be a climate in which they can do this.
-If Blacks feel intimidated by whites, then they are not liable to vent the rage that they feel about whites in the presence of whites-especially not the Black people whom we are trying to organize, i.e., the broad masses of Black people.
-A climate has to be created whereby Blacks can express themselves.
-The reason that whites must be excluded is not that one is anti-white, but because the efforts that one is trying to achieve cannot succeed because whites have an intimidating effect.
-Oft times the intimidating effect is in direct proportion to the amount of degradation that Black people have suffered at the hands of white people.
+If Blacks feel intimidated by whites, then they are not liable to vent the rage that they feel about whites in the presence of whites--especially not that one is anti-white, but because the efforts that one is trying to achieve cannot succeed because whites have an intimidating effect is in direct proportion to the amount of degradation that Black people have suffered at the hands of white people.

 It must be offered that white people who desire change in this country should go, where that problem (of racism) is most manifest.
 That problem is not in the Black community.
-The white people should go into white communities where the whites have created power for the express of denying Blacks human dignity and self-determination.

-Whites who come into the Black community with ideas of change seem to want to absolve the power structure of its responsibility of what it is doing, and saying that change can only come through Black unity, which is only the worst kind of paternalism.
-This is not to say that whites have not had an important role in the Movement.
+The white people should go into white communities where the whites have created power for the express purpose of denying Blacks human dignity and self-determination.
+Whites who come into the Black community with ideas of change seem to want to absolve the power structure of its responsibility for what is is doing, and saying that change can only come through Black unity, which is only the worst kind of paternalism.
+This is not to say that whites have not hadan important role in the Movement.
 In the case of Mississippi, their role was very key in that they helped give Blacks the right to organize, but that role is now over, and it should be.

-People now have the right to picket, the right to give out leaflets, the right to vote, the right to demonstrate, the right to print.
+People now have the right to picket, the right to give out leaflets, the right.to vote, the right to demonstrate, the right to print.